- Hyaluronic acid lip filler effects can be reversed using hyaluronidase, an injectable solution

 How Much Will It Cost?

-The cost of lip filler removal can vary greatly depending on your geographic location and the cosmetologist performing the treatment.
-A single treatment of hyaluronidase (often sold under the brand names of Vitrase and Hylenex) can cost anywhere between $150–$500.
+The cost of lip filler removal will vary greatly depending on your geographic location and care provider.
+A single treatment of hyaluronidase (sold under the brand names of Vitrase and Hylenex) can cost anywhere between $150–$500.
 If you have a significant amount of filler in your lips, repeat treatments may be necessary.